 This build is a combination of DIYAudio’s honey badger and the 21st century protection board.
 These two together provide a way to get up and running with the features of many very expensive commercial offerings, cost effectiveness depends on how much enjoyment you get from building it.
 For me I’ve really enjoyed building it, and learnt an awful lot along the way.

 If you combine these two projects together, it gives you the equivalent of a very high quality commercial amplifier but it does cost quite a bit to build.
 I’d imagine it cost me the best part of £800-900 to complete the build including wiring and case, but I did go for the best quality components in each position.
 I’m sure that some savings could be made here and there if you were able to avoid any subjectivity.

 Left: safety first, earth to chassis.
-Right, part of protection and one channel shown.
+Right, more safety, lifted earth for PSU.

 Left: raised control board with transformer below.
 Right: Top view of amplifier exposed.

 Still a little messy inside, but much better than it originally was, below I’ve included a before and after shot, that contrasts the original innards with how it looks now.
 The plastic connectors you can see near the power supplies are Wago Connectors, I use them to distribute the AC to the boards and centralise the earth, they are usually rated between 20 and 32A 400Vac - more than suitable and very easy to use.

 Building your own amplifier does take a lot of time, and if you make your own chassis, it will stretch your assembly skills to the limit.
 However, there is nothing more rewarding than having built a quality item like this.
 I’m really thankful to the community at DIY audio for the help I received and for them making the designs available.

 Would I make my own chassis again?
 Yes, I’d do it every time, I really enjoyed making it.
 In fact for the next one I’m going to get a small silk screening it to make it look even better.